shawnmckinney/fortress-saml-demo/README.md

-# Overview of the fortress-saml-sample README
+# Overview of the fortress-saml-demo README

  * This document demonstrates how to build and deploy the fortress saml sample.
  * It builds on two excellent references: